The Nappy Lady Ltd

 Disposable Nappy Liners For Weaned Older Children

-Some brands of paper liners, such as the Supersoft Mioliners or Tots Bots Spunlace liners, are much thinner.
-As such, we only recommend these for older babies weaned onto solid food and whose poo is consequently thicker or more 'formed'.
+Some brands of paper liners, such as the Bamboo Luxe Nappy Liners, Bamboo Narrow Nappy Liners or Tots Bots Spunlace liners, are much thinner.
+As such, we only recommend these for older babies in the weaning stage or fully weaned onto solid food and whose poo is consequently thicker or more 'formed'.
 A thinner liner often just isn't up to the job of staying in place and holding a runny newborn poo, which defeats the object of helping with nappy clean up in the first place!
+Bambino Mio also make a thin and very narrow liner called messless liners but it is incredibly narrow compared to others.

 These are are our best selling thinner liners: